AIBabyTeaching/SMOKE-DETECTION/README.md

 ```

 ## 5. Exposing localhost:
-Exposing local host so you can worik with team or make your client test the project
+Exposing local host so you can work with team or make your client test the project
 ```bash
 ngrok http 5000
 ```